length

 - Savour the slower pace of this much quieter Camino

-- memorable encounters with friendly locals along the way
+- Memorable encounters with friendly locals along the way

 - Rest or explore with a free day in Porto, a vibrant and fascinating riverside city